louiscklaw/louiscklaw.github.io/src/works/job-applications/recruit-squad-limited-quality-assurance-engineer-automation/index.md

 <div class="spacer"></div>

-I am writing to express my interest in the Quality Assurance Engineer (Automation) position at your esteemed company.
-With over 10 years of experience in the telecom and software industry, I believe that my skills and background make me a strong candidate for this role.
+I hope this email finds you well.
+I am writing to express my interest in the Quality Assurance Engineer (Automation) position at your company.
+With my strong background in telecom and software industry, along with my passion for research and development, I believe I would be a valuable addition to your team.

-Throughout my career, I have gained extensive knowledge in software testing methods and tools, including unit testing, interface testing, system testing, and performance testing.
-I have successfully coordinated with developers and project managers to ensure the quality of software products through functional testing.
-My experience also includes analyzing requirements, designing test cases, executing tests, tracking bugs, and providing feedback.
+Having accumulated around 10 years of working experience in the telecom and software industry, including roles at China Mobile Hong Kong, Sierra Wireless, and Tinklabs, I have gained extensive knowledge in software testing and quality assurance.
+My expertise includes functional testing, unit testing, interface testing, system testing, performance testing, and more.
+I am confident in using JavaScript, Python, Docker, and various software testing tools.

-In addition to my technical expertise, I am confident in JavaScript, Python, Docker, and have a passion for research and development.
-I hold a degree in Electronic And Communication Engineering from City University of Hong Kong.
-My previous roles at China Mobile Hong Kong, Sierra Wireless, and Tinklabs have provided me with valuable industry experience.
+Beyond my technical skills, I possess a proactive mindset and a strong commitment to delivering high-quality results.
+I am constantly seeking opportunities to learn and grow professionally.
+In my free time, I engage in various projects involving software development using React, GatsbyJS, PHP, C++, Python, and Appium.
+Additionally, I have experience with hardware/electronic projects using Arduino and Raspberry Pi.

-Outside of work, I actively engage in various software projects on platforms like GitHub and maintain my own website where I showcase my skills and projects.
-You can find more information about me on my GitHub page: [GitHub Page](https://louiscklaw.github.io).
+I invite you to visit my GitHub page at https://louiscklaw.github.io to explore some of the projects I have worked on.
+You can also find examples of my work on my YouTube channel [insert YouTube link here].
+These platforms showcase my dedication to continuous learning and innovation.

-I would welcome the opportunity to contribute to your team's success by leveraging my skills and experience as a Quality Assurance Engineer (Automation).
+I would appreciate the opportunity to discuss how my skills align with your company's requirements further.
 Thank you for considering my application.
+Please find attached my resume for your reference.

 <div class="spacer"></div>